lostsidewalk/composable-rss-app/README.md

 # composable-rss-app

-composable-rss is a platform that allows you to programmatically create, publish, and manage syndicated web feeds.
+composable-rss is a multi-user, self-hosted platform that allows you to programmatically create, publish, and manage syndicated web feeds.

+The ComposableRSS platform is based on four container types, thus this repository contains four submodules:

+composable-rss-api: provides HTTP-based REST access to the core syndicated web feed management capabilities of the entire platform

+composable-rss-engine: performs scheduled/periodic tasks, such as expiring posts, re-deploying feeds, etc.

+composable-rss-client: a browser application that provides internal users a way to access documentation, manage API keys, and view metrics related to their feeds.

+newsgears-rss: a feed server that can serve syndicated web feeds (RSS, ATOM, others) to your (external) users.

 ## To self-host ComposableRSS: